Cognitive Dissonance: Exploring the Psychological Barriers to Change and Our Relationship with Food

 This is also why I’m here.
 We created this space to help you when making more vegan choices or going vegan, no matter where you want to take this journey and that decision is all yours.

-We might want to find those excuses to hold on to, we’re going to want to find ways to change our attitudes and beliefs to reduce that discomfort, but we can still carry forward.
+We might want to find those excuses to hold on to, we’re going to want to reduce that discomfort by changing our beliefs along the way when it gets hard, but we can still carry forward when we understand this very basic aspect of the human condition.

 The first step is understanding cognitive dissonance.
 Giving a name to that feeling we get of not acting according to our beliefs.
-Understanding that it’s a normal part of the process and that there are those two almost automatic paths that we will want to take, but that we can also sit with it for a bit.
+Understanding that it’s a normal part of the process and that there are those two almost automatic paths that we will want to take (finding an excuse for why we didn't act a certain way, ignoring or not wanting to see information that will contradict our beliefs and also changing those beliefs when the road gets even steeper, but we need to start understanding it, and practice sitting with it for a bit.
 Sit with the discomfort, learn from it and make a different decision even when we have to deal with an imperfect choice.

 Some Practical and Actionable Tips